kakaireismael/GitHub-Users-App/README.md

     This feature allows you to share user profile to other social media apps such as WhatsApp, Facebook, Gmail and many more.
 You simply click on the share button located at the top right corner of the App Bar.

 -	### Infinite Scroll Pagination
-     This enhanced user experience and interaction feature enables you to continuously scroll through a list of GitHub users displayed on the screen as it loads and retrieves more users.
+     This enhanced user experience and interaction feature enables the App user to continuously scroll through a list of GitHub users displayed on the screen as it loads and retrieves more users.
 As the user scrolls down, more GitHub Users are dynamically loaded, creating a seamless browsing experience.

 -	### Internet Connectivity Check
     This feature checks and handles internet connectivity with prompts to guide user on how to get connected.
 It helps to check and manage internet connectivity and network requests effectively.
 It can check the status of the internet connection (Wi-Fi, Mobile data, or offline mode)